Jale1234/swaglabssmoketestautomatition/README.md

 ## 4. Start project in cypress

-Use command: npx cypress open
+Open terminal in VSC and use command: npx cypress open

 ## 5. Verification
 You can verify this by opening your browser and navigating to: [`https://www.saucedemo.com/`](https://www.saucedemo.com/)